Dr-Qiu-s-research-team/DRL_Environment_Exploration/README.md

 pyhton3 main.py
 ```

-There are lots of parameters could be setup in the main.py.
+There are lots of parameters could be setup in the main.py which could be easily modefied for different kinds of purposes.

 |patameter|defination|type|
 |-|-|-|